neosaurrrus/blog-entries/17_to_22 React.md

 This is essentially a recap of our work in using references in my previous post.

-1. The form we build should be a component for easy reuse.
-So make a component for the form we make.
+1. The form we build should be a component for easy reuse so lets do that.
 You can copy an existing component and tweak.
 Remember to export it, and import and add the form to the component(s) that require it.
 2. The component will return a form, build that according the data you wish to capture.
-Dont forget a button to submit!
+Don't forget a button to submit!
 Some example fields are:
     - name
     - price
     - status